Yan-Hong-Xi/IMUSimBlender/README.md

 3. **Register Panel:**
    - ![Register Panel](document/2.3register_panel.png)

-3. **Check Configuration:**
+3. **Generate IMU Data:**
-   - Ensure that `config.ini` and other necessary configuration files are correctly set up.
+   - Generate IMU data according to `config.ini` and other necessary configuration files.

 4. **Adjust Scene and Parameters:**
    - Make any necessary adjustments to the scene and simulation parameters as required.